pydantic/pydantic/docs/usage/types.md

 !!! warning
-    Callable fields only perform a simple check that the argument is callable, no validation of arguments, their types or the return type is performed.
+    Callable fields only perform a simple check that the argument is callable; no validation of arguments, their types, or the return type is performed.

 ### Type